LoreBerli/pmmNode/README.md

 #About
 A suite made of :

-  1.An editor for graphical-programming.
-Processing
+  1.An editor for graphical-programming, uses [Processing](https://github.com/processing/processing)

   2.A nodeJS server.